Members Only Sign in / Register

 The Association of Orange County Deputy Sheriffs began as the collective bargaining unit representing Orange County’s deputy sheriffs back in 1976 but has grown substantially over the last few decades since its inception.
-We now represent about 4,200 active and retired sworn peace officers all together – from the sheriff’s department, district attorney’s office, probation department and OC Parks.
+We now represent about 4,600 active and retired sworn peace officers all together – from the sheriff’s department, district attorney’s office, probation department, and OC Parks.

 History of AOCDS

-The Association of Orange County Deputy Sheriffs was formed in 1976 when a handful of deputies decided their interests would be better represented by breaking away from the bargaining unit that represented other Orange County employees.
+The Association of Orange County Deputy Sheriffs was formed in 1976 when a few deputies decided their interests would be better represented by breaking away from the bargaining unit that represented other Orange County employees.

 The early days of AOCDS were not easy ones.
 The idea of an association representing just the interests of deputies was met with resistance from the department.
 A member from Sheriff’s Department Administration attended initial meetings, writing down the names of deputies in attendance and their license plate numbers.
 Some members were harassed about their involvement with the association.
 But the meetings continued and AOCDS was formed.

-AOCDS once again took on new bargaining units in 2017 and is now thrilled to represent sheriff’s-coroner investigators, district attorney public assistance investigators, probation officers and park rangers, all sworn peace officers.
-Our strong membership has now passed the 3,400 mark.
+AOCDS once again took on new bargaining units in 2017 and is now thrilled to represent sheriff-coroner investigators, district attorney public assistance investigators, probation officers, and park rangers, all sworn peace officers.
+Our strong membership has now passed the 4,600 mark.

-AOCDS provides unparalleled representation of its members, expertly dealing with grievances, disciplinary appeals and work issues.
-AOCDS representatives are available around-the-clock to respond immediately to the scenes of officer-involved shootings, accidents and other deputy-involved incidents.
-Members also receive the benefit of a wide range of our outstanding support personnel, including attorneys, insurance brokers, CPAs and other service providers.
+AOCDS provides unparalleled representation of its members, expertly dealing with grievances, disciplinary appeals, and work issues.
+AOCDS representatives are available around-the-clock to respond immediately to the scenes of officer-involved shootings, accidents, and other incidents involving those we represent.
+Members also receive the benefit of a wide range of our outstanding support personnel, including attorneys, insurance brokers, CPAs, and other service providers.

 We are nothing without the communities we serve, so AOCDS proudly sponsors numerous charities and causes throughout Orange County and the surrounding areas.